-Supporting Principle: C(1) Defining outcomes
+Sub Principle: C(1) Defining Outcomes

 We will: (1) Clearly communicate the vision and outcomes for the National Park through the National Park Management Plan supported by the Local Plan and the Landscape Strategy and Action Plan providing the strategic direction for the Authority's Corporate Strategy.
-(2) Clearly communicate our three year Corporate Strategy, our medium term financial plan and our one year Performance and Business plan actions and priorities to the public, stakeholders and partners.
-(3) Ensure our three year corporate strategy and medium term financial planning processes are aligned and reviewed annually and quarterly in year.
-(4) Put arrangements in place to implement our risk policy and strategy at all levels in the Authority so that informed decisions can be made on what level of risk to accept and what mitigating action needs to be in place to reduce or remove the risk to achieving outcomes.
-(5) Communicate our priorities internally and externally through the three year corporate strategy and annual performance/business plan.
-(6) Be clear about standards of service to be provided within resources available.
-What evidence/assurance is in place?
-Corporate Strategy and Medium term (3-4 years) strategic and financial planning strategy; National Park Management Plan (NPMP), National Park Strategies and Action Plans and Annual Monitoring Report supported by National Park Management Plan Advisory Group - includes performance against targets; Local Plan (Core Strategy and Development Management Policies) and supporting documents including: Annual Monitoring Reports, Local Development Scheme, Statement of Community Involvement and Supplementary Planning Guidance; Annual Performance and Business Plan includes performance against targets; Partnership Policy and Protocol and Review; Participation in local area forums and local partnerships eg Local Nature Partnership; Service Plans including risk registers; People and Park connected strategy and action plan; Sustainability heading included in report templates; Environmental Management Policy and Carbon Management Plan of Action with progress reports; Risk Management Policy and Strategy; Corporate Risk Register and monitoring; Risk based internal audit strategy and annual plan; Information Technology Disaster Recovery Plan; Business Continuity Plan including Crisis Management Procedures; Health and Safety Policy, support and annual report to Leadership Team and Local Joint Committee Insurance Policies; Building security systems; Annual Performance and Business Plan; Annual Statement of Accounts.
+(2) Clearly communicate our five year Corporate Strategy, our medium term financial plan and our one year Performance and Business plan actions and priorities to the public, stakeholders and partners.

+- (3) Ensure our five year Corporate Strategy and medium term financial planning processes are aligned and reviewed annually and quarterly in year, moving to bi-annually during 2020/21. - (4) Put arrangements in place to implement our risk policy and strategy at all levels in the Authority so that informed decisions can be made on what level of risk to accept and what mitigating action needs to be in place to reduce or remove the risk to achieving outcomes.

+- (5) Communicate our priorities internally and externally through the three year five year corporate strategy and Annual Performance/Business Plan. - (6) Be clear about standards of service to be provided within resources available.

+- Corporate Strategy and Medium term (3-5 years) strategic and financial planning strategy; - National Park Management Plan (NPMP), National Park Strategies and Action Plans and Annual Monitoring Report supported by National Park Management Plan Advisory Group - includes performance against targets; - Local Plan (Core Strategy and Development Management Policies) and supporting documents including: Annual Monitoring Reports, Local Development Scheme, Statement of Community Involvement and Supplementary Planning Guidance; - Annual Performance and Business Plan includes performance against targets; - Partnership Policy and Protocol and Review; - Participation in local area forums and local partnerships eg Local Nature Partnership; - National Park Management Plan existing and emerging priorities from the current review are being used together with the four themes agreed with Defra - climate change, nature, people and place - for delivery of the Farming in Protected Landscapes Programme.
+(A transition programme to help Protected Landscapes to work more closely with farmers, land managers and land owners and to help them get ready for the new Environmental Land Management approach from 2024 onwards.) - Service Plans including risk registers; - People and Park connected strategy and action plan; - Sustainability heading included in report templates; - Environmental Management Policy and Carbon Management Plan of Action with progress reports; - Risk Management Policy and Strategy; - Corporate Risk Register and monitoring; - Risk based Internal Audit Strategy and Annual Plan; - Information Technology Disaster Recovery Plan; - Business Continuity Plan including Crisis Management Procedures; - Health and Safety Policy, support and annual report to the Management Team and Authority Programmes and Resources Committee. - Insurance Policies; - Building security systems; - Annual Performance and Business Plan; - Annual Statement of Accounts.

-Supporting Principle: C(2) Sustainable economic, social and environmental benefits.
+Sub Principle: C(2) Sustainable economic, social and environmental benefits

-We will:

-- (7) Ensure our strategic and financial planning delivers: - Our purposes and socio economic duty balancing environmental, social and economic impact; - Consideration of conflicting interests informed by our consultation processes; - Long term financial sustainability of the Authority through diversifying our sources of funding, supported by a sustainable capital programme; - An approximate forecast for short term service and financial decision making. - (8) Implement our Equalities Policy to ensure fair access to services.
+We will: (7) Ensure our strategic and financial planning delivers: • Our purposes and socio-economic duty balancing environmental, social and economic impact;

+- Consideration of conflicting interests informed by our consultation processes; - Long term financial sustainability of the Authority through diversifying our sources of funding, supported by a sustainable capital programme; - An approximate forecast for short term service and financial decision making.

+(8) Implement our Equalities Policy to ensure fair access to services.